Grade and Examination Requirements

 Students taking Reading and Research (300-level courses) are graded on a satisfactory/unsatisfactory (SAT/UNS) basis, but at the academic department's discretion, Reading and Research courses ("TIME-equivalent" courses) may be marked as ungraded (NOG).
-With permission of the instructor, students may petition the Registrar’s Office to take certain foreign language courses on a SAT/UNS basis (language courses may not be counted toward the minimum course requirements for a higher degree).
+With permission of the instructor, students may petition the Registrar’s Office to take certain foreign language courses on a SAT/UNS basis (language courses that are graded SAT/UNSAT may not be counted toward the minimum course requirements for a higher degree).
 See the Academic Calendar for the deadline.

 Students who pass with the equivalent of a B- or better receive a SAT grade, otherwise, they receive an UNS (UNS=0).
 A grade of SAT is not calculated into the grade-point average.

 In order to receive credit for a course with a regularly scheduled final examination, or both a mid-year and a final examination arranged by the Registrar’s Office, a student must take the examination or they will receive a grade of ABS, unless previously excused by the department.